microsoft/net-offloads/quic-encryption-offload.md

 When QEO is used with URO, the ancillary data must correctly apply to all URO packets.
 So all coalesced QUIC packets indicated in a single URO must have the same decryption status to be indicated together.

+The offload is stateful and keeps track of the most recent packet number of expand future sent packets.

 # TCPIP